Imagine your favorite celebrity or fictional character.

 If so, they could very well be an INFP personality type.
 This type makes for some of the most caring, nurturing, and emotionally rich characters and famous people.
 INFPs are not always easy to spot, as they like to blend in with their environment, but anyone who knows what INFPs personality traits are can accurately categorize many famous people and fictional characters into this type.

 Below you will find the most comprehensive list of those believed to be INFP.
 From Kurt Cobain through William Shakespeare, all the way to Vincent Van Gogh – we’ll not only list as many famous INFP people and characters as we can, but we’ll also cover some of the features that make them stand out – or not!
-People of this personality type can be obvious if you have an understanding of MBTI theory but, due to their shy nature, they can still be elusive.
+People of this type can be obvious if you have an understanding of the 16 personalities theory but, due to their shy nature, they can still be elusive.

 So, let’s take a deeper look at the INFPs who have shaped the world we live in.